MichelleCoffey/the-other-hong-kong-2021/README.md

 * [Media](#media)
 * [Individuals](#individuals)
 ## User Experience (UX)
-* User Stories
+User Stories

  1. First Time Visitor Goals
     a.
-First time visitors should be able to clearly access all materials that inform the user of possible events organised by A Moveable Feast.
+First time visitors should be able to clearly access all links that inform the user of places to go in Hong Kong for hikes, yoga and spas.
+The city is also a haven for hikers and those who enjoy the great outdoors.
-        There is an alert for covid related information that opens on a new page.
-The logo is clickable and the navbar contains links to the homepage, feast (info regarding events), a gallery and a signup sheet.

     b.
-The colours are attracted to the eye and do not detracted from the images.
-On the homepage or landing page the new user will learn about A Moveable Feast's hope to connect people to great new food and beverage offerings arouned the Shanghai.
-The footer links to all social media links including facebook, twitter, instagram and wechat.
+The colours are attractive to the eye and lead the user down the page with the subtle colours that connect the different questions.
+An orange sun setting over a concrete gray Hong Kong.
+The Navbar in bright orange with text in grey leads the reader’s gaze down through the page.
+A hiker perched atop a ridge looking down on the concrete jungle below.
+This is the opposite view of hong kong that people are used to seeing.
+It is usually a port view of Hong Kong taken from Kowloon.
+Next section provides the active links that introduces the new Hong Kong on google maps.
+A sign up sheet is a available to allow users to receive updates on locally organised group events.
+Finally, the footer links to the many social media accounts that will provide further updates for the Other Hong Kong.

     c.
-Upon clicking the Feast page you see the offerings of local food nights, international food and drinks night.
-The utensil icons and cocktail icon also link to the sign up page.
+Clicking either the home page or the company logo the user will find themselves on the main landing page.

     d.
-The sign up page is a smiple box that asks for the first user to sign up to receive invites to nights out in different restaurants.
-The user is encouraged to choose their preference between local, international and a bar night.
+The Explore button in the navbar leads the user to main interactive component of the site.
+My clicking hikes, markers for five different hikes in hong kong will appear with details regarding difficulty and length of hike.
+The yoga praying icon with provide google map icons for yoga classes and finally the bath icon will lead the user to five spas.

     e.
-Finally the gallery page shows images of the many different types of food on offer as a means of enticing the new customer.
-    f.
-The pdf alert is there to offer reasurance to the user.
-It also has a QR code link to the city tracking app and a moveable feasts wechat account where customers can easily meassge any queries.
+Contact will allow the user to subscribe to any further details about locally organised group hikes in and around Hong Kong.

  2. Returning Visitor Goals
      Returning users can access any information they may have forgotten and use the active social media sites and we chat account.